FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 Flow level location is an optional field but is useful to include if flow level exchange locations are known (i.e., where a flow was produced/originated from) and if they differ from the process location.

 :::{important}
-To better support regionalized impact assessment, USLCI and FLCAC repositories will no longer allow locations on flow objects, but instead will utilize locations on exchanges and/or processes
+To better support regionalized impact assessment, USLCI and FLCAC repositories will no longer allow locations on flow objects, but instead will utilize locations on {term}`exchanges <exchange>` and/or {term}`processes <process>`
 :::

 **Example(s)**